chapmanb/bcbio.variation/README.md

        align: Alignments for all calls in BAM format (optional).
        summary-level: Amount of summary information to provide, [full,quick] (default:full)
+       params: # Processing parameters associated with this experiment
+         max-indel: Maximum indel size to include in non-structural variant comparisons (default: 30)
        approach: Type of comparison to do [compare,grade].
 Default compare.
        calls: # two or more calls to compare
          - name: Name of call type